skriptum/vwl/vwl6/VL_Sozialismus/hausarbeit/paper.md

+---
-# Yugoslav Socialism's Collapse - A crisis made abroad?
+title: Yugoslav Socialism's Collapse - A crisis made abroad?
+format: pdf
+toc: true
+lof: true
+---

 The early 1990s marked a pivotal moment in world history, famously described as the "end of history" by political theorist Francis Fukuyama [@fukuyamaEndHistory1989].
 With the collapse of the Soviet Union and the widespread adoption of liberal capitalism, it seemed as though Western democratic capitalism had triumphed as the ultimate and unchallenged form of socio-economic organization.
 Amidst this global shift, socialism—the greatest socio-political experiment of the 20th century—appeared to be consigned to the past, discredited and dismantled across much of the globe.